Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

 Create two tables by splitting the rows of the current table.

 The first table contains a percentage of the rows specified by `percentage_in_first`, and the second table contains the remaining rows.
+By default, the rows are shuffled before splitting.
+You can disable this by setting `shuffle` to false.

 **Notes:**

 - The original table is not modified.
-- By default, the rows are shuffled before splitting.
-You can disable this by setting `shuffle` to false.
+- This operation must fully load the data into memory, which can be expensive.

 **Parameters:**